enablsoft/endless_runner_phaser_demo/README.md

-# 🏃‍♂️ Endless Runner
+# 🏃‍♂️ Endless Runner - Phaser 3 Game

-A fun endless runner game built with Phaser 3.
-Jump over obstacles, collect coins, and try to beat your high score!
+A complete endless runner game built with Phaser 3 featuring modern UI/UX, mobile support, and comprehensive game systems.

+## 🎮 Game Overview

+Endless Runner is a polished HTML5 game where you jump over obstacles, collect coins, and compete for high scores.
+Features include persistent scoring, leaderboards, settings management, and mobile optimization.

 ## 🎮 How to Play